marc-thieme/KITcar-Turtlerace/README.md

     ```
     (if you are confused about the folder your terminal is in at any point,
     you can always return to that folder by running the above command).
-    Running commands like `colcon build` in a different folder accidentally
+    Running commands like `colcon build --symlink-install` in a different folder accidentally
     won't break anything.
     It will just build unnecessary packages, so there is no need to be afraid.

-5. Now you can run `colcon build` to build the turtlerace packages.
+5. Now you can run `colcon build --symlink-install` to build the turtlerace packages.

 6. If it builds correctly,
     you can source the setup script for the packages by running